belidzs/PreciseLM35/README.md

 ### Calibration:
  - First run with measuredVsReadAreFratio = 1.0
  - Use a multimeter and measure voltage on AREF pin.
 It should be around 1.1V
- - Divide this value by 1.1 and use it as measuredVsReadAreFratio
+ - Divide this value by 1.1 and use it as measuredVsReadArefRatio
  - Check if serial terminal shows correct value for AREF

 ```ino